Rosanna Arquette and More Silence Breakers Share Powerful Messages After Harvey Weinstein Verdict

 Rodin Eckenroth/Getty Images

-Just one day after the Harvey Weinstein verdict, a group of "Silence Breakers" reacted to the news at a press conference in Los Angeles.
+One day after the Harvey Weinstein verdict, a group of "Silence Breakers" reacted to the news at a press conference in Los Angeles.

 Weinstein was found guilty in New York on Monday on one count of rape in the third degree and one count of criminal sexual act in the first degree.
 He was found not guilty on two counts of predatory sexual assault and one count of rape in the first degree.